jbardhan/surface-generalized-Born/README.md

    - `arg`:
      - needs a PQR file before this case can be run in MATLAB/Octave
    - `bpti`:
-     - run updated VMD script (no longer using top_titr.inp) to create new PDB file
+     - run updated VMD script (no longer using top_titr.inp) to create new PDB file.
+Does the VMD script need to be run at all?
+There are some disulfide bonds but those were probably already included in Radhakrishnan lab structure included here.
      - use `molman` scripts to generate PQR for others to see radii
      - use `FFTSVD/meshmaker` to generate a mesh